Discrepancy-Based Active Learning for Domain Adaptation: Conclusion and Future Work

 \section{Conclusion and Future Work}

-We introduced a novel active learning approach based on a localized discrepancy between the labeled and unlabeled distributions.
-We provide theoretical guarantees of the approach and propose two active learning algorithms scaling to large data sets.
-We also show competitive empirical results on several experiments.
-Future work will focus on improvement of the Lipschitz constant and the labeling function estimation in PLDM.
-Besides, finer assumptions on the hypotheses set may lead to consider more appropriate distance on the input space, giving more importance to relevant features with respect to the task.
+This work introduces a novel active learning approach based on a localized discrepancy between the labeled and unlabeled distributions.
+We provide both theoretical guarantees of this approach and an active learning algorithm scaling to large data sets.
+Several experiments show very competitive results of the proposed approach.
+Future work will focus on considering a more appropriate distance on the input space, giving more importance to relevant features with respect to the task.